 What’s the right backbone tactic for your company?
 It depends.
 If you’re among the 68% of companies that report struggling with lead generation*, this article will help you pick a tactic to find your own Glengarry leads (without Alec Baldwin screaming at you).
 Read on!

 The best way to generate leads is finding: who needs you the most, and what’s the easiest way to reach those people.

 It’s a game of numbers, and those numbers add up in well-planned strategies – low success rates are standard, you win by the margins.
 The first tactics you pick should be the ones that require the least additional resources (expenses).
 Your main aim is quality, and “quality” here means that you’re generating pre-qualified leads that you can approach with personalised, industry-specific messaging.

 You can’t generally label any strategy the “best lead generation strategy” or the “worst”.
 For each one, you can find companies that get enough clients doing just that (be it email marketing, SEO, or content marketing).
 B2B marketers say that the biggest obstacles to lead generation success are the lack of resources in staffing, budgeting, or time.*

 To me, that means they’re not fully thinking their tactics (and whole strategy) through.
 Why don’t companies look for backbone strategies first?

 When you explore different tactics, you definitely think about ROI.
 But ROI won’t be positive for a while if you don’t have tactic know-how and resources, which should be your first concern when considering tactics.

 I’ll do a breakdown of 6 of the most popular lead generation tactics.
-Hopefully this will help you avoid the common pitfalls and inherent risks.
-The chart below outlines the effectiveness of online tactics – and it will be interesting for you to see that “effective” can be a misleading term in case of lead generation tactics.
+Hopefully, this will help you avoid the common pitfalls and inherent risks.
+The chart below outlines the effectiveness of online tactics – and it will be interesting for you to see that “effective” can be a misleading term in the case of best lead generation tactics.

 1. Content marketing